spences10/scottspence.com/posts/sveltekit-contact-form-example-with-airtable.md

 ## Create Airtable API key

-The be able to write data via the Airtable API I'll create a [Personal access token] with the following scopes and access to the `contact-requests` base:
+To be able to write data via the Airtable API I'll create a [Personal access token] with the following scopes and access to the `contact-requests` base: